jackwillis/rhyme-tags/README.md

 Make sure [Node.js](https://nodejs.org)
 and [npm](https://www.npmjs.com)
 are installed on your system.
-If you have just installed WSL, double-check by running:

-    $ type node

 First, navigate to the project's directory and install its Javascript dependencies: